Table of Contents

 Do You Need More than One Glass?

-In short, not really.
-If you drink bubbles, then you should have some flutes on hand.
-Other than that, there is no reason to have anything but a basic wine glass.
+In short, no. If you drink bubbles, then you should have some flutes on hand.
+Other than that, there is no reason to use anything but a basic wine glass.
 The companies you see hawking glasses are basing their design on outdated research.

 The current science shows that a glass with a narrow rim and a wide bowl is the most effective way to enjoy wine.
 Our recommendation is to stay away from stemless and acrylic wine glasses.